(This article is current as of January 1, 2019)

 Free Trial Periods

-A noteable mention, I might add, are the free trial periods for many services (such as Netflix, Amazon Prime, and various others).
+A notable mention, I might add, are the free trial periods for many services (such as Netflix, Amazon Prime, and various others).
 Rather than pay straight off for various subscriptions and services, save a penny or two by utilising the free trial period across various services and products.
 You may love something, or decide not to continue afterwards, but many things are worth trying, especially if it is no cost to you.
 Just be sure to keep track of the renewal date if you wish to cancel the service or products.

 Free Stuff!
 What’s better?
 Many companies will give samples of their products all you need to do is contact them!
 Couldn’t hurt, right?
 For a list of samples, check out here.